 Under those requirements, adult sites would have been required to use “reasonable” verification methods to ensure that any individual depicted in sexual material was over 18 and had provided consent, and to maintain records of such verification for at least seven years.

-While the age and consent provisions in the final bill reflected measures already generally considered standard in the industry, an earlier draft included a contradictory provision forbidding producers from retaining identifying information after model age verification was complete.
+While those age and consent provisions reflect measures already considered standard in the industry, an earlier draft of the bill included a contradictory provision forbidding producers from retaining identifying information after model age verification was complete.
 This “catch-22” would have effectively made it impossible for adult sites to operate in Arizona, but was eliminated during the amendment process.